 Creating well-structured paragraphs helps readers understand the overall point and the connections among the concepts.
-After the topic sentence and support, paragraphs should end with a concluding sentence that summarizes the ideas in the paragraph, emphasizes the point of the paragraph and creates a sense of closure for the reader.
+Once the necessary information has been shared, paragraphs should end with a concluding sentence that summarizes the main ideas, emphasizes the point of the paragraph, and creates a sense of closure for the reader.

 Summarize the Ideas

-A recap in the concluding sentence reminds the reader of the paragraph's purpose.
-Avoid restating the topic sentence or body ideas verbatim.
-Instead, explain how the ideas connect.
-For instance, a paragraph explaining why a movie is good might end, "These three elements come together in Movie X to create a fun movie experience."
-This statement reiterates the idea without spelling out each point again.
-Similarly, a paragraph describing your favorite teacher with points about his "sense of humor" and "strong educational background" could end, "With his fun attitude and effective content knowledge, Mr. Jones makes school fun."
+- A paragraph describing your favorite teacher with points about his "sense of humor" and "strong educational background" could end: "With his fun attitude and effective content knowledge, Mr. Jones makes school fun."
 This sentence echos the ideas in the topic sentence but uses synonyms to avoid using the exact language.

 Connect to the Expository Type

 Your concluding sentence should reflect the type of essay you are writing in order to emphasize the point more clearly.
 Expository essays such as comparison/contrast, process analysis and exemplification need to connect to that type in the concluding sentence.

 - A contrast paragraph examining the differences between high school and college might end: "High school students aware of these differences will likely have a more successful college experience."
 This statement reminds the reader that the contrast is the point and gives a reason for readers to care about the topic.

 - A process paragraph explaining how to write an essay might end: "Following these steps results in a clear, logical paper and a good grade."
 Here, the language clearly references that the paper analyzes the process.